Translate

 I grin, ‘Clearly you know all about me,’ I interject, ‘And your dad will have filled in the gaps; but whilst you are springing surprises, is there anything else I should know?’

-‘I don’t think so - James, except perhaps that M has offered me 003 - in memory of Joanna, both of us having qualified as surgeons,’ she replies.
+‘I don’t think so - James, except perhaps that M has offered me 003 - in memory of Johanna, both of us having qualified as surgeons,’ she replies.

 Suddenly, everything becomes clear.
 Whilst in London I had bemoaned the prospect of acting as nurse-maid to a young rookie agent, the reality was that M has appointed Xiomara as a skilled professional, to look after me.
 I glance up to see her smile and catch my craggy reflection on her Champagne glass.